guchenghao/Notes-for-VR-Papers-and-HCI/research_method_HCI_notes.md

 >![fig](./Pictures%20and%20Graphs/results_of_two-way_repeated_measures.jpg "result 2")

-    The task type has a significant impact on the time spent to c plete the task (F(1, 7) = 14.217, p < 0.01).
+    The task type has a significant impact on the time spent completing the task (F(1, 7) = 14.217, p < 0.01).
 There is no significant difference among the three text entry methods (F(2, 14) = 2.923, n.s.).
 The interaction effect between the two independent variables is not significant either (F(2, 14) = 0.759, n.s.).

 #### 3.4.1 One-way(one-factor) test Explaination